BIOLOGY FOR LIFE

 Scatterplots and Line Graphs with a NON-LINEAR and NON-MONOTONIC relationship

-You created a scatter plot OR you graphed the mean with standard deviation bars using a line graph because your manipulated variable was quantitative.
-You added a NON-LINEAR trendline and the data is NON-MONOTONIC (meaning, sometimes Y increases and sometimes Y decreases with X).
-ANOVA is used to determine if there is a significant difference between different levels of your manipulated variable.
+A scatter plot OR a line graph showing the mean with standard deviation bars should be created when the manipulated variable is quantitative.
+A NON-LINEAR trendline should be added when the data is NON-MONOTONIC (meaning sometimes Y increases and sometimes Y decreases with X).
+ANOVA is used to determine if there is a significant difference between different levels of the manipulated variable.
+ANOVA is suitable when the quantitative manipulated variable has been divided into discrete levels or groups for experimental purposes.
+For example, testing specific concentrations (0, 5, 10, 15 mg/L) or time points (0, 24, 48, 72 hours) where each level is treated as a separate category.

 Picture